christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 To give you a graphical login prompt and launch Xfce, you need something like [SDDM](https://wiki.gentoo.org/wiki/SDDM).
 It is one of many [display managers](https://wiki.gentoo.org/wiki/Display_manager) out there.
 Feel free to play around with other options, SDDM is only the first one I tried and that fulfills all my simple needs.
 (Don't forget to activate its daemon with `systemctl enable sddm.service`.)

-To set the keyboard layout for the login screen—what Xfce call it's "system defaults"—you have to create the `/usr/share/sddm/scripts/Xsetup` script.
+To set the keyboard layout for the login screen—what Xfce calls it's "system defaults"—you have to create the `/usr/share/sddm/scripts/Xsetup` script.
 <HalfImage src={xfce_system_defaults_keyboard_layout} />

 This sets it to the UK keyboard layout: